Kristina01111000/Drws_site/README.md

 - peepso
 	- removed video plugin (it had malware in it)
+	- see if he wants it put back in
 - learndash
 - paid memberships pro
 - real simple ssl